Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

-During our interviews with hospital practitioners, we were told that the transporters do not have real depots, i.e., a rooms, but simply return to various places in the hospital complex where they can sit and wait between transports.
+During our interviews with hospital practitioners, we were told that the transporters do not have real depots, i.e., a room, but simply return to various places in the hospital complex where they can sit and wait between transports.
 This indicates that the establishment of assembly points or depots in a hospital is not exactly planned, but that tactically useful and central waiting points with seating facilities, for example, are established as depots by the transporters.
-The use of multiple depots can also be advantageous in terms of minimizing walking distances and waiting times and, thus, lead to overall gains in efficiency of the patient transport process.
+The use of multiple depots can also be advantageous in terms of minimizing travel distances and waiting times and, thus, lead to overall gains in efficiency of the patient transport process.

 Figure~\ref{fig:cap_cons} shows the distribution of capacity constraints.
-The majority of the models assume a unit capacity, which is mainly due to the dominance of vehicle-free transport.
-In addition, ambulances, which in some papers~\cite{berg_2019a,kergosien_2014a,kergosien_2023a} also provide non-emergency patient transport in addition to emergency transport, have unit capacity.
+The majority of the papers assume a unit capacity, which is mainly due to the dominance of vehicle-free transport.
+In addition, ambulances, which in some papers~\cite{berg_2019a,kergosien_2014a,kergosien_2023a} also provide non-emergency patient transport in addition to emergency transport, are often assumed to have unit capacity.
 Capacitated problems are usually associated with a heterogeneous fleet, but vehicle-free problems are also modeled as capacitated problems.
 This is due to the fact that transport personnel can usually only push one bed or wheelchair at a time, but can accompany two walking patients simultaneously~\cite{fiegl_2009a}.